 Before discussing the means by which the need for visual stimuli permeates the hearing room, it is helpful to trace the recent history of demonstratives in the litigation context.

-Modern hearing-room technologies have their roots in American jury trials.
-In a system where juries hear civil suits, the need to convey information to the laypeople of a jury took on increased urgency in the era of high-value patent and antitrust litigation.
-In 1999, the Judicial Conference of the United States concluded that ‘courtroom technologies constitute a significant enhancement to the fact-finding mission of the federal courts,’ and urged that such technologies ‘be considered necessary and integral parts of courtrooms undergoing construction or major renovation’.
+Modern hearing room technologies have their roots in jury trials in the United States.
+In a system in which juries hear civil suits, the need to convey information to the lay members of a jury took on increased urgency in the era of high-value patent and antitrust litigation.
+In 1999, the Judicial Conference of the United States concluded that ‘courtroom technologies constitute a significant enhancement to the fact-finding mission of the federal courts’, and urged that these technologies ‘be considered necessary and integral parts of courtrooms undergoing construction or major renovation’.

-Despite the recognition of the need for technology in American courtrooms nearly 20 years ago, many courtrooms still require a ‘set-up’.
-This means that the parties must hire an equipment vendor to go into the courtroom ahead of the trial date and set up rented equipment such as projectors and monitors, while conforming to the limits imposed by the courthouse staff and security requirements.
+Despite the recognition of the need for technology nearly 20 years ago, many US courtrooms still require a ‘set-up’.
+This means that the parties must hire an equipment vendor to go into the courtroom ahead of the trial date and set up rented equipment, such as projectors and monitors, while conforming to the limits imposed by the courthouse staff and security requirements.
 Regardless of the amount of effort, coordination and cost that is required for these set-ups, the use of technology remains the norm in US courtrooms.

 The use of technology in the hearing room